eduart-maliqi/learn-How-To-Automate-Python/README.md

 The graphical interface opens automatically.

 **Tips:**
-- Minimum length: 4 characters (recommended: 12+ characters)
+- Minimum length: 1 character (recommended: 12+ characters for security)
-- Passwords are saved in `passwoerter.txt`
+- Passwords are saved in `passwords.txt` (updated from previous version)
-- Use the copy function for easy pasting
+- Use the copy function in GUI for easy pasting
+- CLI prevents accidental overwrites with confirmation prompts

 ## 📂 Project Structure